Visit and stay in Paris and its region: the traveller's kit

 - To enter the transport network : pay close attention to the pictograms and signage.
 Metro stations, bus stops, RER stations: everything is indicated in the streets!

-- To reach your metro, RER or train platform : identify the number (for the metro), the letter (for the RER and trains) as well as the color of the line, this will allow you to find your way by following the road signs.
-On the platforms and on board, screens give you the waiting time and the direction your train is going.
-For the RER, lights show you all the stations served and the entire map of the line.
+- To reach your metro, tram, RER or train platform : identify the number (for the metro and tram), the letter (for the RER and trains), this will allow you to find your way by following the road signs.

-What are the public transport schedules?
+#3.
+What are the public transport schedules in Paris and its region?

 To avoid finding yourself in front of closed doors in the evening when returning from a dinner with friends, a little reminder of the schedules on our network.

-In the metro
+1. In the subway

 - On weekdays the metros run from : 5:30 a.m. to 1:15 a.m.,